wheeler/traktor-cuepactor/README.md

-# traktor_cuepactor
+# Traktor Cuepactor
-Tools to tidy up your Traktor collection cues
+Tools to tidy up your Traktor collection hotcues